TIF: Learning Temporal Invariance in Android Malware Detectors: Introduction

 Invariant learning theory~\cite{IR_intro} aims to address the shortcomings of ERM by learning invariant features/representations shared across different distributions, which aligns with our objective.
-It promotes the discovery of stable representations by dividing training data into distinct subsets or ``environments'' and encourages the model to minimize differences between them.
-This is based on two premises: \emph{a priori environment labels that reveal instability}~\cite{environment_label, env_label} and \emph{high-quality representations that adequately encode feature information}~\cite{yang2024invariant}.
-These assumptions are not trivial for malware detection, as malware evolution is attributed to a variety of non-obvious factors, and the extremely unbalanced sample distributions and complex feature spaces due to multiple malicious families make invariance across environments difficult to explore.
+It promotes the discovery of stable representations by dividing training data into distinct subsets or ``environments'' and encourages the model to minimize differences between them to capture stable elements across environments.
+This is based on two premises: a priori environment labels that reveal instability~\cite{environment_label, env_label} and high-quality representations that adequately encode feature information~\cite{yang2024invariant}.
+These assumptions are not trivial for malware detection, as malware evolution is attributed to a variety of non-obvious factors, and the extremely unbalanced sample distributions and complex feature spaces due to multiple malicious families increase the complexity of learning high-quality representations, making invariance across environments difficult to explore.

-In this paper, we present a \textbf{T}emporal \textbf{I}nvariant Training \textbf{F}ramework (\model), for malware detectors to emphasize invariant features under natural distribution drift. \model~firstly partitions training data temporally based on application observation dates, revealing malware evolution without relying on predefined environment labels.
-Moreover, to model multi-family fused malware categories in binary classification tasks, we propose a multi-proxy contrastive learning module for modular representation learning.
-While recent study~\cite{continuous} attempts to model positive pairs within each family, such fine-grained approaches exacerbate class imbalance, as smaller families or rare variants may lack adequate representation.
-Treating multi-family malware categories as homogeneous is also suboptimal due to ignoring detailed patterns in malware families.
-Our module addresses this by dynamically updating proxies to model subsets within the class, capturing unique patterns within subsets while balancing diversity across subsets and consistency within each subset~\cite{proxy, mixood}.